plumier/plumier/docs/docusaurus/docs/Tutorial-01.md

 ```

 ## Project Starter File Structure
-Open the project directory using your favorite text editor or IDE, on this example we will use VSCode.
+Open the project directory using your favorite text editor or IDE, its recommended to use VSCode to easily follow this tutorial.

 ![project structure](assets/tutorial-01/project-structure.png)